openstack/keystone/doc/source/middlewarearchitecture.rst

 The middleware may also be configured to operated in a 'delegated mode'.
-In this mode, the decision reject an unauthenticated client is delegated to the OpenStack service, as illustrated in :ref:`authComponentDelegated`.
+In this mode, the decision reject an unauthenticated client is delegated to the OpenStack service, as illustrated below.

 Here, requests are forwarded to the OpenStack service with an identity status message that indicates whether the client's identity has been confirmed or is